 “We are also using the apprenticeship funding at AXA for existing employee development.
 Anyone of any age can have the opportunity to study a professional qualification via apprenticeship, as long as it is applicable to their role.
 This can suit many different types of people, for example a parent returning from a career break who wants to update their qualifications, to those wanting to advance their career and achieve a degree or masters via an apprenticeship.
 The opportunities are endless, it’s an exciting time.”

-Look out on our careers website for all apprenticeship roles that are currently available.
+Explore our careers website to find out more about our early careers options.
 You can also sign up for alerts if we don’t have anything of interest to you right now.